Zio-Net/Sagaway/.github/README.md

 After mapping the APIs, add the: `app.UseSagawayContextPropagator();` This function injects a middleware that keeps the incoming special headers in an AsyncCall object, making them available for the callback mechanism.
+You can also add your own custom metadata using the `customeMetadata` optional parameter that adds the `x-sagaway-dapr-custom-metadata` header.
 Now, the API can leverage the framework:

 ```csharp